-The Manchester Minimum Wage was reviewed in early 2017, taking account of various factors such as staff turnover, any NJC pay award, the ratio of low to high earners, the Council's Living Wage Policy Statement, the rate of the National Minimum Wage and the rates of the national and UK Living Wages at the time.
+The Manchester Minimum Wage was reviewed in early 2018, taking account of various factors such as staff turnover, any NJC pay award, the ratio of low to high earners, the Council's Living Wage Policy Statement, the rate of the National Minimum Wage and the rates of the National and UK Living Wages at the time.
 Following this review, the Council's approach to remuneration for our lowest paid employees was revised in line with the below.

 Grade 1 on Manchester's NJC pay spine consists of Spinal Column Points (SCP's) 6 and 7.
-SCP 6, has been agreed at a national level at £15,014 from April 2017 and is paid as a 'new starter induction and training rate' for new employees and apprentices at levels 1-3 who have yet to complete their framework qualification.
+SCP 6, has been agreed at a national level and is currently £15,014.
+This is paid as a 'new starter induction and training rate' for new employees and apprentices at levels 1-3 who have yet to complete their framework qualification.

 SCP 7 is the Manchester Minimum Wage for fully fledged Council employees, and has been agreed at a national level at £15,115.
-The Council uses non-consolidated supplements to augment the NJC pay spine in order to increase this with a total rate of pay at this level of £15,420 payable from April 2017, which equates to the current UK "Living Wage" rate of £8.45 per hour.
+The Council uses non-consolidated supplements to augment the NJC pay spine in order to increase this with a total rate of pay at this level of £15,420 payable from April 2018, which will equate to the current UK "Living Wage" rate of £8.75 per hour.